X and Y bosons: Details

 The first product of each decay has left-handed chirality and the second has right-handed chirality, which always produces one fermion with the same handedness that would be produced by the decay of a W boson, and one fermion with contrary handedness ("wrong handed").

-Similar decay products exist for the other quark-lepton generations.
+Similar decay products exist for the other quark–lepton generations.

 In these reactions, neither the lepton number (L) nor the baryon number (B) is separately conserved, but the combination B − L is.
-Different branching ratios between the X boson and its antiparticle (as is the case with the K-meson) would explain baryogenesis.
+Different branching ratios between the X boson and its antiparticle (as is the case with the kaon) would explain baryogenesis.
 For instance, if an ^{+} / ^{−} pair is created out of energy, and they follow the two branches described above: